necheffa/nsddyn/README.md

 Several other third-party scripts can be found on the web for providing Dynamic DNS using NSD but \
 I found them all to lack security. \
-nsdyn aims to provide a secure alternative.
+nsddyn aims to provide a secure alternative.

 ## Project Status